elnurm/gitlabci-pipelines/README.md

-# gitlabci-pipelines
+# GitLab CI/CD pipelines

-GitLab CI/CD pipelines
+There I will keep examples of GitLab CI pipelines